 Originally from South Africa, I have lived in South Australia for many years.
 I graduated from the first cohort of Doctor of Veterinary Medicine students of the University of Adelaide (Roseworthy Campus) in 2013.

 I have a keen interest in behaviour medicine which started in veterinary school and has led me to completing further continuing education in the field, including becoming a member of the Australian New Zealand College of Veterinary Scientists by examination in 2017, and was awarded the Robert Holmes award for outstanding achievement.

 I have worked in both general practice and behaviour referral practice since graduation, I have also worked for Kersti Seksel, a registered specialist in Veterinary Behaviour Medicine at Sydney Animal Behaviour Services in 2016.

-I serve as a guest lecturer at the University of Adelaide in behavioural medicine and am an examiner for the membership examinations for the Australian New Zealand College of Veterinary Scientists in Veterinary Behaviour.
+I do some casual teaching at the University of Adelaide in animal behaviour and welfare as well as behavioual medicine and have been an examiner for the membership examinations for the Australian New Zealand College of Veterinary Scientists in Veterinary Behaviour.

 I am a Fear Free Certified Professional, passionate about creating a low stress experience for my patients and those who visit AdelaideVet!